Processing a 3D model in plastic resin of the early medieval baptismal font from Wilne (Derbyshire) on a MakerBot 3D printer

 Research & Teaching with Digital Tools

-I create 3D models of early medieval baptismal fonts from the alignment of dozens of photographs, a process called photogrammetry.
+Baptismal fonts began to proliferate in the medieval parish church after the late eleventh and twelfth centuries.
+I create 3D models of these early and high medieval font stones from the digital alignment of dozens of photographs, a process called photogrammetry.
 Much surviving baptismal font evidence reflects a long postmedieval history of Reformation iconoclasm, Victorian restoration, and/or modern repurposing as cattle troughs and garden ornaments.
 I use photogrammetric modeling to visualize and analyze these objects as medieval men and women would have originally encountered them.
 Using computer software, I can reconstruct font iconography from damaged or fragmented examples and digitally restore their often poorly-lit and ex situ placements in the parish church.